-- (b) mathematical content and practices. (including numbers, operations, and the concepts of algebra and geometry by the end of grade 10); - scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design); - (d) global citizenship-{including the concepts of civics, economics, geography, world language the arts and cultural studies, and history}; - (e) physical education and health education as defined in 16 V.S.A. § 131; Schools shall: - 1.
-Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof. - 2.
-Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum but does not replace physical education classes. - 3.
-Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3). - (f) artistic expressioncore arts disciplines, (including dance, media arts, music, theater, and visual arts; visual, media and performing arts); - (g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology, and intercultural competency); and - (h) ethnic and social equity studies.
+(c) scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design);

+(d) global citizenship, -{including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history};

+(e) physical education and health education as defined in 16 V.S.A. § 131;- Schools shall comply with the national physical education standards as approved by the State Board, and:

+1. Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

+2. Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes.

+Commented [SB31]: Changed to "Learning Content" for accuracy and alignment with AOE's supports and guidance which groups by "learning content areas."

+Commented [SB32]: Clarifies that duty to develop curriculum is at SU/SD level.
+There is not a statewide curriculum.

+Commented [SB33]: See: definition of "culturally responsive teaching."

+Commented [SB34]: Removed in response to comment from Arts Educators Association

+3. Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3).

+(f) artistic expression and core arts disciplines such as (including dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board; visual, media and performing arts);

+(g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, -{including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology, and intercultural competency.; and

+(h) ethnic and social equity studies.